gui2de/ppol768-spring23/README.md

 1. `Class materials` contains, for each week, readings, slides (if relevant), and assignment prompts
 2. `Group projects` contains, for each group, your group assignments submissions
-2. `Individual work' contains, for each student, your individual assignments submissions
+2. `Individual work` contains, for each student, your individual assignments submissions

 You will use Pull Request to submit your work, review your peers', and receive feedback.
 Feel free to create Issues to start discussions within your teams or instructors as well!